TIPM Test/Bypass Cable (Mini-Blade Fuses)

 - Fits under your closed TIPM lid.

 - These cables work, period.
-Read our customer comments from many people who've saved thousands of dollars.
+Read our customer comments and reviews from many people who've saved thousands of dollars.
 If our cable doesn't work on the applicable vehicles listed on this page, we'll refund all your money.

 - No special skills are required and you'll have your vehicle running again in less than 5 minutes.